devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 | [Releases `+1`](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore/releases) |

 ## :star_struck: :star_struck: Now the EFI supports Ventura.
-Sonoma EFI is under development!!:star_struck: :star_struck:
+Sonoma EFI is under beta!!:star_struck: :star_struck:
 <hr>

-### If you people want Sonoma support for our infinix, let me know here..
-[Ask here](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide/discussions/33#discussion-5280277)
+### This may be the [last update](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide/releases/tag/sonomaEFI_beta) even I am working for Sonoma Beta.
+But if anyone contributed for this project, I will update EFI for every release.
+A small cotribution will also be appreciated.
+If anyone are ready to contribute their EFI here will be appriciated too.
+Because this repository is growed as a main branch for our Infinix INBOOKS Hackintosh.
+So anyone can work in this repository about our all INFINIX INBOOKS.

 ## Infinix-Inbook-series Hackintosh-Guide-Opencore.
 - Ice Lake (10th gen) Inbook or X1, pro,slim & x2.
 Read full guide before you proceed.